 He does not mean that it is free for anyone who simply decides to accept it.
 If he said this, he would contradict the message that he and other believers were preaching.

-After Jesus Christ rose from the dead, He taught His disciples that "...repentance and remission of sins should be preached in his name among all nations, beginning at Jerusalem."
-(Luke 24:47)
+After Jesus Christ rose from the dead, He taught His disciples that ...repentance and remission of sins should be preached in His name to all nations, beginning at Jerusalem (Luke 24:47)

 The ONLY alternative to perishing is repentance.

 The Bible makes it clear in many places that a person HAS everlasting life if they believe in Jesus Christ.
 But no unbeliever can understand this.
 It is meaningless to them.